 Breast Cancer Treatment Side Effects

-Treatments for advanced breast cancer target the cancerous cells, but they can also create unwanted side effects.
-The side effects experienced can vary between patients and depend on several factors, including the medications given, the person’s overall health, and what other treatments are being received.
-Each treatment option carries a different possible list of side effects, and your healthcare team can provide information on what to expect.
-Not everyone who receives the same treatment has the same experience, and side effects can vary in their intensity among different individuals.
+Treatments for advanced breast cancer target the cancer cells.
+But they can also create uncomfortable side effects.
+The side effects experienced can vary from person to person.
+Side effects depend on several factors, including the treatment given, your overall health, and any other treatments received.
+Not everyone who receives the same treatment will have the same experience.1,2

-While some side effects are temporary and go away once a particular treatment is over, others may persist for months or years after treatment.
+Some side effects are temporary and go away once a particular treatment is over.
+Others may last for months or years after treatment.
 Some side effects may be permanent.
-Whether during treatment or after treatment, there are often ways to manage side effects.
+Both during and after treatment, there are often ways to manage side effects.1,2

 - Lymphedema

-Chemotherapy is the use of medications that target fast-growing cells, such as breast cancer cells.
-Chemotherapy can also attack healthy cells that grow quickly in the body, including those in the digestive tract and hair, and may cause side effects such as4:
+Chemotherapy uses drugs that target fast-growing cells, such as breast cancer cells.
+But chemotherapy can also attack healthy cells that grow quickly in the body, such as in the digestive tract and hair.
+Chemotherapy may cause side effects like:1-3

 - Hair loss